albogdano/angular2-para/README.md

 [![Join the chat at https://gitter.im/Erudika/para](https://badges.gitter.im/Erudika/para.svg)](https://gitter.im/Erudika/para?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is an example application based on [Angular 2 Seed](https://github.com/mgechev/angular-seed).
+This is an example application for managing recipes, built with Angular and Para.
-It is part of a tutorial on [how to get started quickly with Angular 2](http://www.erudika.com/blog/2016/06/09/Building-the-stack-from-scratch-with-Angular-2/) and how to integrate your Angular frontend with a Para backend.
+It is part of a tutorial on [how to get started quickly with Angular](http://www.erudika.com/blog/2016/06/09/Building-the-stack-from-scratch-with-Angular-2/) and how to integrate your Angular frontend with a Para backend.
-It's simple "Recipe manager" app with:
+It's a simple recipe manager app with:

 - CRUD functionality for recipes
 - Full-text search